 Immediately I started hearing honks from all the vehicles.
 Honking that would deafen any pedestrian and there was no going back from that situation.
 I had to cross the road.

-I had just walked a few steps when I heard vehicles running from my back and others in front of me just waiting for me to cross their line.
+I had just walked a few steps when I heard vehicles running behind and others in front of me just waiting for me to cross their line.
 There was no going back from that point, there was only one way forward, going ahead and probably take the risk of being hit by a vehicle.

 I was lucky that day as the vehicles in front of me didn’t start till the time I crossed their line.
 We have avoided one possible deadly accident on the roads of Hyderabad that day.
 My instinct didn’t put me down.